 WEDNESDAY — When gate is open

-… or any other time the gate is open.
+… or whenever the gate is open.

 Albert’s is a quiet neighborhood place to admire nature’s beauty.
 Begun in the 1970s, it’s now a mature shade garden where perennials unfold throughout the seasons.
 In this calm serene space, visitors can enjoy bird watching, linger near the gold fish pond, enjoy a wall mural by famed street artist, Roa, and attend community events ending with our annual Halloween Party.
 Photography is encouraged.
 Peacefulness prevails.

 Please help your local community garden sustain its vision to offer nature, peace and serenity to our East Village neighborhood.

 NEW MEMBERS and VOLUNTEERS ARE WELCOME!

 We invite you to become a sponsor of the garden.
 Your donation will assist in helping to cover the garden’s annual expenses of insurance, utilities, the purchase of compost, mulch, fertilizers, tools and materials for upkeep of the physical grounds, annual plantings, and food and aquatic supplies for our fish.